Follow us on

 Carpal tunnel syndrome is typically a clinical diagnosis, based on a detailed history and physical exam.
 The following tests can be ordered as part of your workup to confirm the diagnosis.

-• Radiographs/X-rays: These may be ordered to rule out other causes of wrist pain.
+These may be ordered to rule out other causes of wrist pain.

-• Electromyography (EMG) / Nerve conduction study (NCS): The EMG/NCS, sometimes referred to as electrodiagnostic tesing, measures electrical signals transmitted along nerves and the tiny electrical discharges produced in the muscles of the arm and hand.
-In carpal tunnel syndrome, the median nerve is compressed causing the electrical impulses to diminish and slow down through the carpal tunnel.
-An EMG/NCS performed in the office and can be coordinated through our office.
+• The EMG/NCS, sometimes referred to as electrodiagnostic testing, measures electrical signals transmitted along nerves and the tiny electrical discharges produced in the muscles of the arm and hand.

-• Ultrasound (US): A diagnostic ultrasound can also be used to diagnose carpal tunnel syndrome.
-Ultrasound visualizes the median nerve, and when the nerve is entrapped it appears enlarged.
+• Ultrasound visualizes the median nerve, and when the nerve is entrapped it appears enlarged.
 The size of the median nerve at the wrist and forearm predicts the severity of carpal tunnel disease as accurately as EMG/NCS.
-The dynamic nature of ultrasound also allows the provider to identify impingement that may be related to motion that may otherwise be missed on MRI or EMG/NCS (Cartwright, et al., 2012).

 How can carpal tunnel syndrome be treated without surgery?